Quick Start Guide

 file = "/tmp/inaug_texts.csv", row.names = FALSE)

-dat_csv <- readtext("/tmp/inaug_texts.csv", textfield = "inaug_speech")
+dat_csv <- readtext("/tmp/inaug_texts.csv", text_field = "inaug_speech")

 summary(corpus(dat_csv), 5)

-How a quanteda corpus works
+Working with a quanteda corpus

 Corpus principles